tracychiayu/sdr-qam-transceiver/README.md

 ## File Description
 - `main.py`: The main script that runs the full transmit-receive pipeline.
 It sets up the Pluto SDR, performs all signal processing steps, and evaluates SER.
 - `ece230b.py`: Contains all utility functions used in the project.
+- `plot_util.py`:  Contains all plotting functions used to visualize frame structure, time-domain signals, and constellation diagrams.

 ## Signal Processing Flow and Visualization